Searching for topological dark matter in LIGO data: Dark Matter Modeling

+where the wavelength $\lambda$ is the laser wavelength of the interferometer.
+In this form, Eq. \eqref{equ:beam_mirror} covers all relevant effects from optical components included in LIGO, Virgo and KAGRA.
+For a detailed discussion, see \cite{PhysRevResearch.1.033187}.
+Generally, for instrumental setups as depicted in Fig. \ref{fig:RecycleFPI} an additional term contributes to \eqref{equ:beam_mirror} in case the thickness difference of 'ETMX' and 'ITMX' with respect to the mirror thickness ``ETMY" and ``ITMY", denoted by $\Delta w$, is significant.
+Then, one needs to add

+For the instruments considered in this work, the latter is negligible.
+In LIGO for instance, $|\Delta w|\approx 80$ $\mu$m rendering the contribution of the latter addition irrelevant due to a suppression by multiple orders of magnitude.
+We emphasize at this point that increasing $\Delta w$ may be a potential way to significantly increase the interferometer sensitivity with respect to time-dependent changes in $\alpha, m_e$, constituting a concrete hardware modification fostering the detectability of TDM with interferometer technology.

+For interaction terms modifying the fine-structure constant, naturally, current experimental bounds have to be satisfied by $\delta \alpha$ (see \cite{10.1063/5.0105159} for the latest test).
+Thus, when choosing relevant couplings caution is necessary as each DW passing can result in drastic changes of $\alpha$ if the coupling constants are not fine-tuned such that $\delta\alpha$ stays within its current measurement uncertainties.
+Alternatively, one can find an interaction for which the modification of the fine-structure constant vanishes far away from the DW.
+An interaction meeting such criteria would be, for instance, \cite{Khoze_2022}

+Note that upon inserting Eq. \eqref{equ:2}, we have to introduce another integer quantity, $N_A$, to ensure vanishing effects far away from the DW.
+Doing so, the fraction $N_A/N_\phi$ has to be either integer or half-integer.

-The type of interaction outlined in \eqref{equ:0} introduces a temporal phase difference of the detector arms solely by modifying the size and refraction index of beam splitter and mirrors.
-However, Eq. \eqref{equ:0} and other interactions also affect the propagation of the laser beams within the interferometer arms via a modified dispersion relation.
-In this scenario TDM must be present inside the cavity.
-By the same argument as above, the signal induced by $\phi_{\text{TDM}}$ would then be multiplied by the number of to-and-back passages inside the cavities instead of suppressed.
+The type of interaction outlined in \eqref{equ:0} and \eqref{equ:the_interaction} introduces a temporal phase difference of the detector arms solely by modifying the size and refraction index of the beam splitter and mirrors.
+However, Eqs. \eqref{equ:0} and \eqref{equ:the_interaction} and other interactions also affect the propagation of the laser beams within the interferometer arms via a modified dispersion relation in case TDM is present inside the cavity.

-To demonstrate the effects resulting from a DM-modification of the dispersion relation and to cover a larger part of the theory space, we introduce a second and third interaction types with a coupling to a photon field in QED.
-Concentrating on photon operators of dimension $\leq 4$ we can build an effective photon mass-term coupling via
+To demonstrate the effects resulting from a DM modification of the dispersion relation and to cover a larger part of the theory space, we introduce two additional interaction types with a coupling to a photon field in QED.
+Concentrating on photon operators of dimension $\leq 4$, we can build an effective photon mass term coupling via